semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 1. Sign in to [Semgrep AppSec Platform](https://semgrep.dev/login?return_path=/manage/projects) and navigate to [<i class="fa-solid fa-gear"></i> **Settings > Deployment**](https://semgrep.dev/orgs/-/settings).
 2. In the **Assistant** section, click the <i class="fa-solid fa-gear"></i> **icon** next to **Customize with memories**.
 3. Click the <i class="fa-solid fa-trash"></i> **icon** to remove the memory.

-### Enable priority inbox

-If [priority inbox](/semgrep-assistant/overview/#priority-inbox), which allows organization admins to receive information on top backlog tasks according to Assistant, isn't enabled for your deployment, you can do so as follows:

-1. Sign in to Semgrep AppSec Platform, and navigate to **Settings > Deployment**.
-2. In the **Assistant** section, click the **Weekly priority emails** <i class="fa-solid fa-toggle-large-on"></i> if it is not yet enabled.

 ## Analyze findings